JoshuaHenriques/go-ecom/README.md

 # E-commerce REST API

-A production ready e-commerce REST API developed in Go and packaged in Docker.
-It features authentication, tests on services, JWT tokens, and database migrations.
+Go-Ecom is a REST API demonstrating a backend solution for an e-commerce web application developed in Go and packaged in Docker.
+It features authentication, service testing, JWT token handling, and database migrations.

 ## API Endpoints

 GET /users/{id}

 POST /register

 POST /login

 GET /products

 POST /cart/checkout